Harriet Miers: Dismissal of U.S. attorneys controversy

-Kyle Sampson, chief of staff to Attorney General Alberto R. Gonzales, wrote to Miers in January 2006 to recommend that the Department of Justice and the Office of the Counsel to the President work together to seek the replacement of a limited number of U.S. Attorneys, saying that limiting the number of attorneys "targeted for removal and replacement" would "mitigat[e] the shock to the system that would result from an across-the-board firing."
-In March 2007 the White House had suggested that the plan came from Miers, who had left the White House in January 2007, before the dismissal received public attention.
-The firings have led to Congressional investigations regarding the dismissals.
+In January 2006, Kyle Sampson, chief of staff to Attorney General Alberto Gonzales, wrote to Miers to recommend that the Department of Justice and the Office of the Counsel to the President work together to seek the replacement of a limited number of U.S. Attorneys, saying that limiting the number of attorneys "targeted for removal and replacement" would "mitigat[e] the shock to the system that would result from an across-the-board firing."
+In March 2007, the White House suggested that the plan came from Miers, who had left the White House in January, before the dismissal received public attention.
+The firings led to Congressional investigations into the dismissals.

-On June 13, 2007, the Senate and House Judiciary Committees issued subpoenas to Miers and to Sara M. Taylor, former deputy assistant to President Bush and the White House director of political affairs, asking them to produce documents and appear before the committees to testify about what role, if any, both may have had in the U.S. Attorney firings controversy.
-Miers was requested to appear before the Senate Judiciary Committee on July 11, 2007.
-The White House reiterated its longstanding demand that no past or present White House officials would be permitted to testify under oath before the panels, and that private interviews, not under oath, and without transcripts would be permitted.
-The Chairs of the House and Senate Judiciary Committees reiterated that the White House terms were unacceptable.
-Ranking member of the Senate Judiciary Committee Arlen Specter (R-PA) said that the committee had "really had no response from the White House" regarding possible testimony on the firing of several U.S. attorneys, and that had prompted the subpoena to compel a response.
+On June 13, 2007, the Senate and House Judiciary Committees subpoenaed Miers and Sara M. Taylor, former deputy assistant to Bush and the White House director of political affairs, asking them to produce documents and appear before the committees to testify about what role, if any, they had in the U.S. Attorney dismissals.
+The Judiciary Committee requested that Miers appear before it on July 11, 2007.
+The White House reiterated its longstanding demand that no past or present White House officials be permitted to testify under oath before the panels, and that private interviews, not under oath, and without transcripts be permitted.
+The Chairs of the House and Senate Judiciary Committees reiterated that those terms were unacceptable.
+Ranking member of the Senate Judiciary Committee Arlen Specter said the committee had "really had no response from the White House" about possible testimony on the U.S. attorneys' dismissal, prompting the subpoenas.
 Miers refused to appear before Congress because Bush ordered her not to.
-On Wednesday, July 25, 2007, the House Judiciary Committee voted 22–17 to cite Miers for contempt of Congress for her failure to appear before the committee in response to its subpoena.
+On July 25, the House Judiciary Committee voted 22–17 to cite Miers for contempt of Congress for failing to appear before the committee in response to its subpoena.
 On February 14, 2008, the full House of Representatives voted to cite her for contempt by a vote of 223–32.
-Many Republicans walked out of the chamber in protest, deriding the priorities of the speaker in calling the vote, as opposed to a vote on a surveillance bill.
+Many Republicans walked out of the chamber in protest, deriding the speaker's priorities in calling the vote rather than a vote on a surveillance bill.

-On March 4, 2009, Miers and former Deputy Chief of Staff to President Bush Karl Rove agreed to testify under oath before Congress about the firings of U.S. attorneys.
+On March 4, 2009, Miers and former White House Deputy Chief of Staff Karl Rove agreed to testify under oath before Congress about the firings of U.S. attorneys.